TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ### Selectors

 Selectors simply refer to the HTML elements to which CSS rules apply; they're what is actually being "selected" for each rule.
-The following sub-sections don't cover every selector available, but they're by far the most common and the ones you should get comfortable using first.
+The following subsections don't cover every selector available, but they're by far the most common and the ones you should get comfortable using first.

 #### Universal Selector